Susan0223/StockMarketInfoSimulator/README.md

 This project is implement to extract data from real time online database for different companies such as balance sheet info, income statement info and calculate different values which gives the user a overall look on this company.

+All sheet of data are extracted from Yahoo Finance